-When you have confirmed your study place on your programme, Cphbusiness Study and Career Guidance can assist you in your accommodation search but please note that Cphbusiness does not offer accommodation for neither Danish nor international students.
+When you have confirmed your study place, Cphbusiness can assist you in your accommodation search but please note that Cphbusiness does not offer accommodation for neither Danish nor international students.

-You can join the Facebook group Cphbusiness International Accommodation and Practical Help.
-In the group and on the page you gain tips and tricks on how to find a place to stay and start af life in Copenhagen.
+You can join the Facebook group Cphbusiness - Accommodation and Assistance with student life in Denmark.
+Here you can gain tips and tricks on how to find a place to stay and start your student life in Copenhagen.
 At times postings for accommodation is also posted.

 Cphbusiness Campus Søerne